quinscape/babel-plugin-automaton/docs/concepts.md

 ```

-We import the components and other modules we need for the view.
+We import the components and other modules we need for the component.
 All forms of ES6 imports are supported and mapped to
 a simplified JSON structure.

-The view contains one component that *must* be named the same as the module (without .js).
+The component contains one component that *must* be named the same as the module (without .js).

 The composite component must be the default export.